kholisrag/docker-argocd-ksops-helm-secrets-age/README.md

 # Docker ArgoCD + ksops + helm-secrets + age

-This Docker Image is designed to facilitate the use of ArgoCD with ksops, helm-secrets, and age for managing Kubernetes deployments with encrypted secrets on both kustomize + helm methods.
+This Docker Image is designed to facilitate the use of ArgoCD with ksops + helm-secrets, with sops + age + vals for managing Kubernetes deployments with encrypted secrets on both kustomize + helm methods, so we can leverage the benefits of GitOps with ArgoCD on the Declarative approach with secrets encrypted in the respective git repository alongside the manifests.

 ## Tools Included